Projects per year

 Personal Statement

-Sharada has been a Lecturer (Assistant Professor) in the Department of Economics since 2020, the same year in which she was awarded her PhD in Economics from the University of Strathclyde.
+Sharada is a Senior Lecturer (Associate Professor) in the Department of Economics where she also gained her PhD in 2020.
 She also holds an MSc in Economics (Econometrics Stream) with Distinction from the University of Edinburgh's Scottish Graduate Programme in Economics.

 International Macroeconomics, Central Banking, Applied (Bayesian) Econometrics

 The first strand of Sharada's research involves developing and using (Bayesian) macroeconometric techniques to shed light on issues in international macroeconomics, international finance and central banking.
 She has acted as Consultant to the European Central Bank's Macroprudential Policy Analysis Division.
-She is particularly interesed in modelling developing and emerging economies.
+She is particularly interesed in econometrically modelling the Global South.

 Decolonising Quantitative Methodologies in Research and Teaching

 A new strand of Sharada's work considers how we can decolonise quantitative methodologies and the analysis of economic data.
-Sharada has been invited to deliver workshops and talks on these issues by a variety of institutions including the Open University and LSE's Eden Centre for Inclusive Education
+Sharada has been invited to deliver workshops and talks on these issues by a variety of institutions including the Open University, Manchester University's Global Development Institute and LSE's Eden Centre for Inclusive Education.

-Sharada has successfully bid for grants and led work appraising the UK's and Northern Ireland's subnational socioeconomic indicators working in partnership with the ONS, Northern Ireland Office, the Northern Ireland Statistics and Research Agency and the Department for the Economy Northern Ireland.
-She has also delivered projects on interregional trade and regional supply and use tables.
+She has successfully bid for grants and led work analysing cross-organisational collaboration across the UK's statistical system and appraising subnational socioeconomic indicators.
+She has worked in partnership with the ONS, Northern Ireland Office and the Northern Ireland Statistics and Research Agency.

 Teaching and Citizenship

-Sharada has supervised dissertations on topics involving: international macroeconomics, time series econometrics and the appraisal of economic policy.
-She has also supervised PhD Dissertations.
+Sharada has supervised dissertations across all levels of study on topics involving: international macroeconomics, time series econometrics and the appraisal of economic policy.

 Additional Information